Home

 Everything counts!

-Project Site Diary – Extracts from Diaries
+Project Site Diary – Extracts From Diaries

 In construction projects, it is common practice to keep site diaries for which the project site managers are responsible.
-Site diary content covers all kinds of notes about disruptions, interruptions, hindrances, incidents, omissions, additions, errors and mistakes, acceleration measures, phone conversations, meetings, decisions, agreements, visits by third parties, etc.
+Site diary content covers all kinds of notes about disruptions, interruptions, hindrances, incidents, omissions, additions, errors and mistakes, acceleration measures, phone conversations, on-site meetings, decisions, agreements, site visits by third parties, etc.

 Pictures - Photographs